corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/running-your-first-cordapp/run-first-cordapp.md

 ### Starting your first flow

 To run your first flow:
 1. Find the `holdingidentityshorthash` for the virtual node you want to trigger the flow on.
-You can do this by running the `listVnodes` gradle task which will list the VNodes set up:
+You can do this by running the `listVnodes` Gradle task to display a list of the configured virtual nodes:
    {{< figure src="list-vnodes.png" figcaption="Running the listVnodes gradle task" >}}
    The 12 digit hash is the `holdingidentityshorthash` that acts as the unique identifier for a virtual node.

-2. Expand the `POST /flow/{holdingidentityshorthash}` endpoint in Swagger and click **Try it out**.
+2. Expand the `POST /flow/{holdingidentityshorthash}` endpoint in the Flow Management API section in Swagger and click **Try it out**.
 {{< figure src="post-flow.png" figcaption="Try it out button for POST /flow/{holdingidentityshorthash}" alt="Expanded POST /flow/{holdingidentityshorthash} with Try it out button" >}}
 3. Enter the hash and the `requestBody` and click **Execute**.
 {{< figure src="post-flow-arguments.png" figcaption="Arguments for POST /flow/{holdingidentityshorthash}" >}}